opencast/opencast/docs/guides/admin/docs/configuration/stream-security.md

 There are three modules that are built by default and need to be present on each Opencast node in order to initiate URL
 signing:

-- matterhorn-urlsigning-common
+- urlsigning-common
-- matterhorn-urlsigning-service-api
+- urlsigning-service-api
-- matterhorn-urlsigning-service-impl
+- urlsigning-service-impl

 If these modules are present, the URL signing service will be available, to which the URL signing providers can then register themselves.